Call for Code: The Weather Company and you

 - Improving preparedness before an event.

 - Supporting recovery after natural disasters.

-Last year’s winning team, Project Owl, developed an off-line communication network that connects disaster victims and first responders once connectivity is lost.
+The 2018 Call for Code winner, Project Owl, developed an off-line communication network that connects disaster victims and first responders once connectivity is lost.
 And the 2019 Call for Code winner was Prometeo, an AI-based platform to monitor and act on firefighter health and safety in real-time while battling wildfires.

 The Weather Company